fandora-network/docs/docs/maintain/validator/core-components/derivatives.md

 `reStake`: Restaking can work in two ways: a) delegator can buy more shares using `buyVoucher` or `reStake` rewards.
 You can restake by staking more tokens towarda a validator or you can restake your accumulated rewards as a delegator.
 Purpose of `reStaking` is that since delegator's validator has now more active stake, they will earn more rewards for that and so will the delegator.

-`unStakeClaimTokens`: Once the withdrawal period is over, the delegators who sold their shares can claim their MATIC tokens.
+`unStakeClaimTokens`: Once the withdrawal period is over, the delegators who sold their shares can claim their FANDORA tokens.

 `updateCommissionRate`: Updates the commission % for the validator.
 See also [Validator Commission Operations](../../validate/validator-commission-operations).